Ceramic surface replacement – but is it possible minimally-invasively?

 The surface replacement on the hip has a turbulent history:

-• From 2010: massive problems due to metal wear, recall actions, loss of confidence.
+- From 2010 onwards: massive problems due to metal abrasion, recalls, loss of trust.

-• Today: only rare indications, but exciting discussions about new materials.
+- Today: only a rare indication, but an exciting discussion about new materials.

 Patients should be aware that the enthusiasm for surface replacement has always been based on the idea of preserving bone - a goal that remains highly relevant today.
 However, experience with metal-on-metal has shown how dangerous the wrong material choice can be.